openshift/oauth-templates/README.md

 To update the templates used by OpenShift Dedicated and OpenShift Service on AWS, follow these steps:

+1. Run `yarn build-jekyll` to generate the HTML templates.
 1. Follow the instructions on the [managed-cluster-config](https://github.com/openshift/managed-cluster-config) repository for [OpenShift Dedicated](https://github.com/openshift/managed-cluster-config/tree/master/source/html/osd) and [OpenShift Service on AWS](https://github.com/openshift/managed-cluster-config/tree/master/source/html/rosa) to update the templates.